A Guide to Music Branding: Stand Out & Stay Authentic

 The imagery and tone of voice you use to convey yourself as an artist can help you to truly stand out in a crowded music scene.

-It’s also worth investing in some professional design software like Photoshop, or working with a graphic designer, to create your logos, social media imagery, gig posters, etc. Make sure you always look the part.
+It’s also worth investing in some professional design software like Photoshop, or working with a graphic designer, to create your logos, social media imagery, gig posters, etc.

 Marketing your brand